 It was November – the night before Thanksgiving Day in fact – and ugly weather caused a British three-decker warship to yaw wildly and drift toward land with a broken tiller.
 No warning signal was raised on the bluffs; not a hand was stirred to rescue.
 The New Englanders who saw the accident watched with sullen satisfaction.

 Ezekiel and Josiah Breeze – father and son – stood at the door of their cottage and watched the warship’s peril until three lights twinkling faintly through the gray of driving snow were all that showed where the enemy lay, straining at her cables and tossing on a wrathful sea.

-HAPPY FOURTH OF JULY!
-As another seasonal post Balladeer’s Blog examines the Revolutionary War career of Captain Jonathan Haraden.
+The 4th of July is fast approaching!
+Here’s another seasonal post from Balladeer’s Blog.
+This one examines the Revolutionary War career of Captain Jonathan Haraden.

 “THE SALAMANDER” – Previously I covered Haraden’s career in the Massachusetts Navy as First Lieutenant and later Captain of the legendary commerce raider Tyrannicide.
 After two years on board that vessel, by the summer of 1778 Captain Haraden left the Massachusetts Navy to command the privateer ship the General Pickering.
 Haraden’s fame would fly even higher as he earned the nickname “The Salamander,” a play on words regarding his ability to withstand fire.